-FHA Cash Out Refinance and Debt Consolidation | FHA Cash Out Guidelines
+New FHA Cash Out Refinance Guidelines | FHA Debt Consolidation

 FHA Debt Consolidation

-FHA Cash Out Refinance Guidelines – Cash Out FHA Loan
+New FHA Cash Out Refinance Guidelines

 - No mortgage trade line, including mortgage line of credit payments, with any current delinquency or any delinquency within the last 12 months of the case number assignment date.

-- Debt-to-income ratios vary depending on the borrowers case scenario and Automated Underwriting System (AUS) findings.
+- Debt-to-income ratios vary depending on the borrower’s case scenario and Automated Underwriting System (AUS) findings.

 - See waiting periods for bankruptcy and foreclosure for current waiting periods.